• Skip to Section

 How does the lesson address this standard?

-When challenged to send a message across their classroom using waves, students will discover that a series of wave pulses is efficient for sending messages.
+When challenged to send a message across their classroom using waves in Lesson 4, students will discover that a series of wave pulses is efficient for sending messages.
 The lesson then connects that many modern signals rely on binary encodings to send digitized signals as wave pulses.

 How does the lesson address this standard?